vmstio/docs/content/about/search.md

 The `discoverable` and `indexable` settings are federated to other Mastodon servers running version 4.2 beta 2 or higher, as well as other Fediverse software platforms that are programmed to recognize this setting.
 The Mastodon project carefully considers and debates the implementation of features like search with a goal of providing for user consent while avoiding misuse.

-However, some Mastodon servers have side-stepped some of the privacy concerns and previously implemented an enhanced full text search which does not currently respect this `indexable` flag, while other Fediverse projects and forks have done so in their own ways.

-vmst.io has limited controls over how other federated platforms index your posts.
+However, some servers may side-step some of the privacy concerns and implement an different full text search method which does not respect this `indexable` flag, while other Fediverse projects and forks have done so in their own ways. vmst.io has limited controls over how other federated platforms index your posts.

 ## Search Modifiers

-The following search modifiers are available as of Mastodon 4.2:
+The following search modifiers are available on vmst.io, and other servres using at least Mastodon 4.2:

 | Operator        | Modifies search to                                                   |
 |-----------------|----------------------------------------------------------------------|